Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Analogy between Sinkhorn and Auction Algorithm

+The bounds derived in \cite{Cominetti-ExpBarrierConvergence-1992} depend on the geometry of the primal and dual feasible polytopes of \eqref{eqn:OptimalTransport}, i.e.~on the transport cost function $c$.
+In contrast, the bound of Thm.~\ref{thm:AuctionEpsStability} does not depend on $c$.
+The motivation for deriving such a bound is the implication for $\veps$-scaling, see Section \ref{sec:AuctionEpsScaling}.
+Note that Thm.~\ref{thm:AuctionEpsStability} also implies that the optimal dual variables remain bounded as $\veps \to 0$. \end{remark}

-\end{theorem} Note that the bounds in \eqref{eqn:AuctionEpsStability} do not depend on a bound on the cost function $c$. \begin{remark}[Proof Strategy] The proof requires several auxiliary definitions and lemmas.
-The estimate consists of two contributions: One stems from following paths within connected components of what we call \emph{assignment graph} (defined in the following \thnameref{thm:AssignmentGraph}), using the primal-dual relation \eqref{eqn:EntropyPDRelation}.
+\begin{remark}[Proof Strategy] The proof requires several auxiliary definitions and lemmas.
+The estimate consists of two contributions: One stems from following paths within connected components of what we call \emph{assignment graph} (defined in the following lemma), using the primal-dual relation \eqref{eqn:EntropyPDRelation}.
 This reasoning is analogous to the proof strategy for $\veps$-scaling in the auction algorithm (see \cite{Bertsekas-MinCostFlowReview1988}).
 However, between different connected components \eqref{eqn:EntropyPDRelation} is too weak to yield useful estimates.
-So a second contribution arises from a stability analysis of \emph{effective diagonal problems} (in \thref{thm:EffectiveDiagonalProblem,thm:EffectiveDiagonalProblemStability}). \end{remark} \begin{lemma}[Assignment Graph] \thlabel{thm:AssignmentGraph} For two feasible couplings $\pi_1$, $\pi_2 \in \Pi(\mu,\nu)$ and a threshold $M^{-1} \in \R$ the corresponding assignment graph is a bipartite directed graph with vertex sets $(X,Y)$ and the set of directed edges
+So a second contribution arises from a stability analysis of \emph{effective diagonal problems} (in Lemmas \ref{lem:EffectiveDiagonalProblem} and \ref{lem:EffectiveDiagonalProblemStability}). \end{remark} \begin{lemma}[Assignment Graph] For two feasible couplings $\pi_1$, $\pi_2 \in \Pi(\mu,\nu)$ and a threshold $M^{-1} \geq 1$ the corresponding assignment graph is a bipartite directed graph with vertex sets $(X,Y)$ and the set of directed edges

 where $(a,b) \in \edges$ indicates a directed edge from $a \to b$.

 The assignment graph has the following properties: \begin{enumerate}[(i)] \item Every node has at least one incoming and one outgoing edge. \item Let $X_0 \subset X$, $Y_0 \subset Y$ such that there are no outgoing edges from $(X_0,Y_0)$ to the rest of the vertices, then $|\mu(X_0) - \nu(Y_0)| < 1/M$.
 This is also true when there are no incoming edges from the rest of the vertices.
 If $\mu$ and $\nu$ are atomic, with atom size $1/M$ (see Assumption \ref{asp:AuctionAtomicMass}), then $\mu(X_0) = \nu(Y_0)$. \item Let $\mu$ and $\nu$ be atomic, with atom size $1/M$.
 Let $\{(X_i,Y_i)\}_{i=1}^\nK$ be the vertex sets of the strongly connected components of the assignment graph, for some $\nK \in \N$ (taking into account the orientation of the edges).
 Then the sets $\{X_i\}_{i=1}^\nK$ and $\{Y_i\}_{i=1}^\nK$ are partitions of $X$ and $Y$, and $\mu(X_i) = \nu(Y_i)$ for $i=1,\ldots,\nK$. \end{enumerate} \end{lemma} \begin{proof} Assume, a node $x \in X$ had no outgoing edge.
 Then $\sum_{y \in Y} \pi_2(x,y) < \mu(x) / M \leq \mu(x)$.
 This contradicts $\pi_2 \in \Pi(\mu,\nu)$.
 Existence of incoming edges follows analogously.